daidodo/format-imports-vscode/README.md

 _Notes:_
 - _By default, script imports are in the first group if you don't explicitly define rules for them in `groupRules`._
-- _You can define a grouping rule for script imports via, e.g. `{"flag": "scripts", "regex": "\.css$"}`._
+- _You can define a grouping rule for script imports via, e.g. `{"flag": "scripts", "regex": "[.]css$"}`._

-For a complete guide, please refer to [the wiki](https://github.com/daidodo/tsimportsorter/wiki/Grouping-Rules).
+For a complete guide, please refer to [the Wiki](https://github.com/daidodo/tsimportsorter/wiki/Grouping-Rules).

 ### Sorting Rules

 The sorting rules for import paths and imported names *within a group/sub-group* are also adjustable.
 You can decide:
-* Whether to compare letters case-sensitively or case-insensitively;
+* Whether to compare letters case-sensitively or -insensitively;
 * The rank among lower-case letters, upper-case letters and `'_'`;

 Here is an example: